MicrosoftDocs/win32/desktop-src/wincontacts/-wincontacts-contact.md

 ---
 title: Contact object
 description: Do not use.
 The Contact object implements the IContact interface.
-It represents reading and writing properties for a single contact. ms.assetid: '35379adc-ee37-4413-8c87-ef9355ef0562'
+It represents reading and writing properties for a single contact. ms.assetid: 35379adc-ee37-4413-8c87-ef9355ef0562
+keywords:
+- Contact object Windows Contacts
-keywords: ["Contact object Windows Contacts", "Contact object Windows Contacts , described"]
+- Contact object Windows Contacts , described
 topic_type:
 - apiref
 api_name: